JMU Major: Justice Studies

 Description of the Major

-The major is a part of the Department of Justice Studies, a program within the College of Arts and Letters.Justice Studies is not a traditional criminal justice major that takes crime as a given and then examines the proper procedures and methods for solving it; it is a major that examines conditions and behaviors that are often defined as crimes and studies them from a variety of angles in hopes of coming to a better understanding of them.
+The major is a part of the Department of Justice Studies, an academic unit within the College of Arts and Letters.Justice Studies is not a criminal justice major that takes crime as a given and then examines the proper procedures and methods for solving it; it is a major that examines conditions and behaviors that are often defined as crimes and studies them from a variety of angles in hopes of coming to a better understanding of them.
 The major looks at justice problems at the international, national and local levels with the goal of helping students develop their own definitions and understanding of justice.

 Declaring the Major